We do not inherit the earth from our ancestors; we borrow it from our children.

 Preserving ancestral methods

-Quinoa is shipped to our shores from the Peruvian Altiplano but despite the long distance, quinoa has a much lower environmental impact than many other crops grown in Europe.
+Quinoa is shipped to our shores from the Peruvian Altiplano, but despite the long distance, quinoa has a much lower environmental impact than many other crops grown in Europe.
 The carbon footprint of any large ship is less than one tenth that of a truck (based on carbon emissions per kilometre and per ton), and less than one hundredth that of air transport.
 And we won't change the way we do this either, minimising the negative impact on the environment is really important to us.

 Low impact packaging

-The packaging has not been chosen randomly.
-Our products are conditioned in Doypacks: a thin plastic packaging providing an excellent food protection .
+A great deal of thought has gone into our packaging.
+Our products are conditioned in Doypacks: a thin plastic packaging providing excellent food protection .
 This type of packaging has 4 major ecological advantages:

 1. Doypacks are bisphenol A-free plastic packages that preserve food perfectly.
-No chemical transfer can occur while cooking the meals.
-Also, the production requires less material than any other form of packaging.
+No chemical transfer can occur during cooking.
+Moreover, the production requires less raw material than any other form of packaging.

-2. Doypacks are extremely light (60-70% lighter than cans) making them easy to transport.
-They are absolutely flat when empty and perfectly stackable when full resulting in greatly reduced fuel consumption during transport.
+2. Doypacks are extremely light (60-70% lighter than cans) making them much easy to transport.
+They are absolutely flat when empty and perfectly stackable when full, resulting in greatly reduced fuel consumption during transport.